 Because the username and password combination is base64 encoded, and is sent in plain text, you need StartTLS/TLS encryption to secure your SMTP connection.

-In order to accomplish all of the above on Windows Server or Windows 8.1 or 10, you need to download and install the OpenSSL client and Perl (I use Strawberry Perl):
+In order to accomplish all of the above on Windows Server, Windows 11 or Windows 10, you need to download and install the OpenSSL client and Perl (I use Strawberry Perl).
+My post Windows 11/10 and WSL 2 DevOps environment describes how you can install OpenSSL in Windows.
+For Perl it’s just:

 - Strawberry Perl Releases (I use the ZIP edition which doesn’t require an installation)

-Bonus: verify StartTLS for SMTP-, POP3- or IMAP servers – Check HTTPS TLS/SSL certificates
+Verify StartTLS for SMTP-, POP3- or IMAP servers – Check HTTPS TLS/SSL certificates (Bonus!)

 openssl s_client -connect imap.example.com:143 -starttls imap openssl s_client -connect pop.example.com:110 -starttls pop3 openssl s_client -connect smtp.example.com:25 -starttls smtp